 Charlie raised his hand.

 (that subordinates the finite clause within the main clause)

 A nonfinite infinitival clause has a plain form (base) verb that usually occurs with to, which is analyzed as a subordinator, not part of the nonfinite clause.
 Similarly, for is analyzed as a subordinator of the subject of the infinitive clause.

-Charlie wantsto[raise his hand].Verb + Infinitive subordinator of plain form infinitival
+Charlie wantsto[raise his hand].Verb + Infinitive "to" is the subordinator of the infinitival clause

 Gerund-Participle—is a merged term for the -ing form that has multiple functions (uses).
 Current analysis does not support the traditional gerund vs. participle distinction.
 Instead, it is analyzed as one form, -ing, that functions in multiple ways.
-(Huddleston 3 §1.5) Read Grammar Notes on Gerund-Particple page.
+The train is approaching the platform. [with progressive auxiliary]; The train approaching the platform is on time. [post-position subject-noun modifier]; The approaching train was on time. [pre-position subject-noun modifier] (Huddleston 3 §1.5)

 A finite clause includes a primary verb as the main verb.
 A primary verb can be inflected for tense (usually -ed in past), person (usually -s for 3rd person) and occasionally number (is/are and was/were).

 Charlie raises / raised his hand. (regular tensed verb)